 - Drama-Preserving Handicap: In a weird way, Schmidt's broken penis.
 It allowed Schmidt and Cece to have their relationship issues that led to their breakup at the end of the first season.

-- Dropped After the Pilot: Coach, played by Damon Wayans, Jr, leaves the show after the pilot due to Wayans prior commitment to Happy Endings.
-As a result, Coach was written out of the second episode and, Winston Bishop took his place (literally, as he moved into Coach's room).
-When Happy Endings was canceled, Coach returns for the third and fourth seasons before Coach moves away and only infrequently pops up for guest appearances.
+- Dropped After the Pilot: Coach, played by Damon Wayans, Jr, leaves the show after the pilot due to Wayans' prior commitment to Happy Endings.
+As a result, Coach was written out of the second episode and Winston Bishop took his placenote .
+When Happy Endings was canceled, Coach returned for the third and fourth seasons before Coach moved away and only infrequently pops up for guest appearances.

 - Easily Overheard Conversation: In "Goldmine," Schmidt hears Cece talking about getting breast reduction surgery from the other side of the apartment, with the door closed.